A new home for life sciences in London

 Planning decision anticipated.

-Agree terms and exchange site to a developer (subject to planning permission).
+Agree terms and exchange sites to life science developers (subject to planning permission).

 Our development proposals will bring a number of benefits to the area including: